-Stuffed Zucchini with Ground Beef also has red bell pepper, onion, and basil and just the tiniest amount of brown rice.
-Use regular long zucchini if you don’t have these cute round ones and switch out the rice for cauliflower rice if you prefer.
+Stuffed Zucchini with Ground Beef has red pepper, onion, and basil, and uses just 1/4 cup cooked brown rice per serving.
+You can switch out the rice for cauliflower rice or use regular long zucchini for this recipe if you prefer.

 Back when I had a bigger garden I fell in love with cute round zucchinis, so when I saw these lovely striped Heirloom 8-Ball Zucchinis at the farmers market, I had to get some.
 And it’s almost August 8, when a neighbor might leave some zucchini on your porch, so I did appreciate the irony of buying zucchini when people are trying to give it away!
 But the heirloom 8-Balls were perfect for this Stuffed Zucchini with Ground Beef that has red pepper, onion, and basil with just 1/4 cup of cooked brown rice per serving (and you can switch that out for cauliflower rice if you want a low-carb option).

 Whichever way you make them, I think you’ll love this stuffed zucchini with fresh chopped basil and a generous amount of dried fennel seed adding layers of good flavor.
 And just in case someone does leave zucchini on your post on August 8, take a look at my 50 Amazing Zucchini Recipes for more help with how to use it!

 What ingredients do you need for this recipe?

 - ground beef